karmani1997/exchange-rate-data-engineer-challenge/task-2/README.md

 - The transformed and validated data is loaded into the BigQuery table defined in `model.py`.
 - The `loader.py` module can handle this stage using BigQuery's load functionality.

+### Reporting:

+- This stage involves querying the data warehouse to extract relevant information and presenting it in a comprehensible format, such as charts, graphs, or textual reports.